 - You switch from your current lender to a new one.

-How Do I Calculate Fixed-Rate Break Costs?
+How Do You Calculate Break Costs?

 Break cost = total loan amount x time remaining on your fixed-term contract x difference in cost of funds.